jjuanino/clame/doc/building_patches.rst

 Basic concepts
 ==============
-A clame patch is formed by *patch name* and a *version*.
+A clame patch is formed by a *patch name* and a *version*.
 It is mandatory to indicate the patch name, but not the version.
 In such case, clame automatically assigns the version zero (0).